georgiagracetully/georgiagracetully.github.io/_pages/about.md

 Along those lines, I am interested in implementing the methods used by biological systems to perform complex computations for improving aritificial intelligence.

-**Current Focus** : A unified framework for Reinforcement Fine-Tuning (RFT) of macromolecule LLMs for predictions and interpretations of specialized biochemical data.